Graduate Exams Ph.D.

 Qualifying Exam Sign-Up Form

-The form must be completed and approved with a signature from your advisor and the Director of Graduate Studies (Moonsub Shim) before returning it to the Graduate Programs Coordinator in 203 MSEB.
+The form must be completed and approved with a signature from your advisor and the Associate Head of Graduate Studies (Moonsub Shim) before returning it to the Graduate Programs Office in 106 MSEB.
 Once you turn in the form, you will be added to the list of students taking the exams.
 This must be done at least one month prior to the exam dates.
 After signing up, please contact the lead examiner for the exams you have chosen.
 The exams are given based on the availability of the examiners.
 You will be contacted with the time and date of the exam.
 If examiners have not been assigned, please see Moonsub Shim.

 After successfully completing the qualifying examinations, the student is formally admitted to the Ph.D. program.
 The next major requirement is to prepare and pass the Preliminary Examination.
 This exam must be completed by the end of the sixth semester (counting fall and spring terms) after admission to the Department.
 Please see the MatSE graduate student handbook for a complete description of rules and procedures.